braverock/PerformanceAnalytics/README.md

 * Summary Tabular Data
 * Charts and Graphs
 * Wrapper and Utility Functions
+* Standard Errors for Risk and Performance Estimators

 It also includes some thoughts on work yet to be done, acknowledgments,